William Quiller Orchardson: Later life

 The period between 1862 and 1880 was one of quiet ambitions, of a characteristic insouciance, of life accepted as a thing of many-balanced interests rather than as a matter of Sturm und Drang.
 In 1865 Pettie married, and the Fitzroy Square ménage was broken up.
 In 1868 Orchardson was elected A.R.A.
 (Associate of the Royal Academy).
 In 1870, he spent the summer in Venice, travelling home in the early autumn through a France overrun by the German armies.
 His marriage to Helen Moxon occurred on 6 April 1873, and in 1877 he was elected to the full membership of the Royal Academy.
 In this year he finished building Ivyside, a house at Westgate-on-Sea with an open tennis-court and a studio in the garden.
+In 1891 he appears in a group portrait of a Royal Society soiree between the actress Ellen Terry and the organiser of nurses Rachel Ward, Countess of Dudley.

-He died in London two-and-a-half weeks after his 78th birthday, having been knighted less than three years previously.
+He died in London two and a half weeks after his 78th birthday, having been knighted less than three years previously.

 There is a memorial which mentions Orchardson within Margate Cemetery, Kent.
 Now fallen over, its inscription reads:

 In memory of William Quiller Orchardson (Knight) R.A., H.R.S.A, D.C.L, and Officer of the Legion of Honour.
 Born 27 March 1833, died 13 April 1910.Ellen Orchardson his wife born 5 May 1853, died 13 May 1917.Capt.
 Charles Moxon Quiller Orchardson born 24 December 1873, died of wounds in Egypt 26 April 1917.Celeste Orchardson born 24 December 1876, died 30 August 1877.